raulmarinperez/wdtcs/README.md

 The following are the three main components:

 - **MongoDB backend -** the data folder contains a dump of the database.
 The database's name is WDTCS and has five collections (only three of them are used at the time of writing): containers, countries, oceans, ports and ships.
 The containers and ships collections have one 2dsphere index each one.
-- **Web server/REST API -** to facilitate its deployment and usage, the web server and a light REST API layer have been developed using CherryPy(http://www.cherrypy.org/).
+- **Web server/REST API -** to facilitate its deployment and usage, the web server and a light REST API layer have been implemented using CherryPy(http://www.cherrypy.org/).
 - **Front-end -** a very simple front-end (hey! we're engineers, don't expect a super-duper interface) displaying a small map, a couple of panels and a textbox + a combobox for filtering.
 It uses jQuery, Bootstrap and the Google Maps API.

 To make it work you just have to clone the repo, satisfy the dependencies (Python + CherryPy, front-end dependencies are included) and start up the server by issuing the following command line: